couchdeveloper/RXPromise/INSTALL.md

 ## Installation

 Installation of the RXPromise library into your Xcode project is basically quite easy.
-The `RXPromise` library is consists of just _one_ class and just a few files.
+The `RXPromise` library consists of just _one_ class and just a few files.

 Important note beforehand: